UCSBCarpentry/2022-01-04-ucsb-python/_episodes/09-scraping-html.md

 ~~~
 {: .language-python}

-In the above code block, 'copy()' is not nesessary and only used to silence spurious warning.
+In the above code block, copy() is not nesessary and only used to silence spurious warning.
 Notice that we went from a dataframe containing 249 rows to a dataframe containing 218 rows.

 ~~~
                                               #	    AMOUNT	       DATE	   GRAPH	HISTORY